 A common and important morphologic abnormality of neutrophils is so-called “toxic change“.
 Contrary to what has been written in many books, toxic change in neutrophils is not necessarily associated with “toxemia”.
 The term derives from the fact that these abnormalities were first noticed in human patients with gram negative sepsis and endotoxemia.
 However, toxic change in neutrophils do not reflect a “toxic effect” of bacteria on neutrophils but are morphologic abnormalities acquired during maturation under conditions that intensely stimulate neutrophil production and shorten the maturation time in the bone marrow.
 This accelerated maturation occurs secondary to cytokine stimulation, which is usually in reponse to inflammation.
 Animals recovering from bone marrow injury or who are administered hematopoietic cytokines (e.g. granulocyte-colony stimulating factor or G-CSF) can also show accelerated maturation in neutrophils or toxic change.
-On the standard hemogram, the presence of toxic change is reported under the WBC exam section and is subjectively graded as mild, moderate and marked.
+On the standard hemogram, the presence of toxic change is reported under the WBC examination section at Cornell University and is subjectively graded as mild, moderate and marked (others may use a subjective numerical grading of 1+ to 3 or 4+).

 Most of the toxic changes reflect asynchrony of maturation between the nucleus and cytoplasm.
 During normal granulocytopoiesis, the lengthening and pinching of the nucleus are coordinated with progressive condensation of the chromatin and loss of cytoplasmic protein synthetic machinery (RNA in the form of ribosomes and rough endoplasmic reticulum – which imparts a blue color to the cytoplasm with hematologic stains).
 With accelerated maturation, nuclear divisions may be skipped (resulting in larger cells than normal) and the cells retain immature features, including increased amounts of rough endoplasmic reticulum or ribosomes in the cytoplasm and lighter chromatin than normal.
 Specific granules may be less visible than in normally mature cells and, in some species, primary granules (normally inapparent in neutrophils) retain their affinity for the stains used for peripheral blood.
 The cells can also have frothy or vacuolated cytoplasm.